Malnes/RoomCast/.github/instructions/roomcast.instructions.md

 ---
 Here are instructions or you:

-- The node is running on IP: 192.168.68.131 and you can access it ssh with these credentials
+- The node is accessible from rcn.local and you can access it ssh with these credentials
     - Username: malnes
     - Password: open4ola